justuswilhelm/beemodoro/README.md

 Utilize the power of [Beeminder](http://beeminder.com/) and [Pomodoro](http://pomodorotechnique.com).
-Runs a Pomodoro timer in your terminal and sends a 1 to your Beeminder goal.
+Runs a Pomodoro timer in your terminal and increments your Beeminder goal counter when it's done.

 ## Quick start